-Research on Teaching Effectiveness in Policy
+2020 Research on Teaching Effectiveness in Policy Award

 · After students graduate, what is their sense of efficacy in influencing social policy and what do they actually do?

-♦ Must have appeared in print in a social work journal, or an interdisciplinary journal that includes a focus on social work, during the 2015, 2016, or 2017 calendar years;
+♦ Must have appeared in print in a social work journal, or an interdisciplinary journal that includes a focus on social work, during the 2017, 2018, or 2019 calendar years;

 ♦ Must include a first author who possesses a graduate professional social work or social welfare degree (MSW, Ph.D./DSW), is a current or former faculty member in a social work program, is a student in a social work program, or is a member of Influencing Social Policy; and